Murynga/08-O-Show-do-Milhao/README.md

 ## Licença do projeto

-Este repositório é público e livre para uso em quaisquer atividades.
-Distribuído com a licença MIT.
+Este repositório é público e distribuído com a [licença MIT](./LICENSE.md).